joelnitta/canopylife/data/README.txt

 Licenses/restrictions placed on the data, or limitations of reuse: CC0 1.0 Universal (CC0 1.0)

-Recommended citation for the data: Nitta JH, Watkins JEW, Davis CC (2020) Life in the canopy: community trait assessments reveal substantial functional diversity among fern epiphytes.
-Dryad Digital Repository.
-ADD_DOI_WHEN_AVAILABLE
+Recommended citation for the data: Nitta JH, Watkins JE, Davis CC (2020) Life in the canopy: community trait assessments reveal substantial functional diversity among fern epiphytes.
+Dryad Digital Repository. doi:10.5061/dryad.fqz612jps

-Citation for and links to publications that cite or use the data: Nitta JH, Watkins JEW, Davis CC (2020) Life in the canopy: community trait assessments reveal substantial functional diversity among fern epiphytes.
+Citation for and links to publications that cite or use the data: Nitta JH, Watkins JE, Davis CC (2020) Life in the canopy: community trait assessments reveal substantial functional diversity among fern epiphytes.
 New Phytologist.
 ADD_DOI_WHEN_AVAILABLE